 REAR BOARDING POLICY AND SOCIAL DISTANCING

 RTA has switched to rear-door boarding on our larger buses in order to maximize the safety of our drivers and customers.
-RTA is also practicing social distancing by limiting the number of customers on a bus to 10.
+RTA is also practicing social distancing by limiting the number of customers on large buses to 10 and seven customers on most small buses.
 Many seats on our buses are off limits to allow customers to spread out.